- Course Code: EH4001A13

 If you study the course full-time, you will be in College for 2 full days a week and will also undertake 3 days a week of work placements.

 If you choose to study the course part-time you will study over two years.
-The fees for part-time students starting their studies in 2016 are £867 per module (fees quoted are subject to change in subsequent years).

 - What will I study?

 The programme is delivered through a variety of methods, which encourage those on the course to link theory and practice.
 Learners are encouraged to become reflective practitioners and you will be required to keep a journal which records your own development.
 You will explore educational theories, learn how to plan, deliver, assess and evaluate and consider teaching & learning for a range of groups and individuals.

 If you study the programme full-time a minimum of 150 hours of teaching practice is integral to the programme.
 Your placement will be over 2 to 2.5 days per week and through this you demonstrate how your own understanding of the principles of teaching and learning is developing.